LibreTexts/default-env/README.md

    nb_conda_kernels          2.2.2                    py36_0    conda-forge
    ```

 1. In your home directory, run `conda config`.
-   Using a text editor like `nano`, replace the contents of `~.condarc`
-with the following:
+This will create a file called
+`.condarc` in your home directory.
+We want the following to be inside that file:
    ```
    envs_dirs:
      - /home/jovyan/my-conda-envs/